How to Buy a Down Duvet

 3) Look for baffle box construction on your down duvet, rather than channels construction.
 This will ensure that the down is evenly distributed (ie. no cold spots) and will prevent the down clumping in one area.
 Pro tip: we recommend shaking your duvet each morning as you make your bed - this will help to fluff up the down.

 Now that you're armed with all of the information that you need, make sure to check out our selection of down duvets!
-At 20% off until the end of the month, we think it's the perfect time to stop dreaming about your dream bed, and start creating it.
+It's the perfect time to stop dreaming about your dream bed and start creating it.